bgcasey/geospatial_catalog_and_management_guide/README.md

 ## 3. Data Storage

-Once downloaded, data should be stored in a spatial data directory with folders organized by data thematic type.
+Once downloaded, data should be stored in a spatial data directory in folders organized by data thematic type.
 The script [create_spatial_data_dir.py](scripts/create_spatial_data_dir.py) can be used to create an empty directory.
 Each spatial dataset should be stored in a subfolder stored within the corresponding thematic folder.
 Thematic folders are based on [ISO 19115 Topic Categories](https://nap.geogratis.gc.ca/metadata/register/registerItems-eng.html#RI_653).

+**Table 1.** Thematic directories for organizing geospatial data, directory descriptions, and examples of corresponding geospatial data.

 | **Folder (ISO Topic Category Name)** | **Description**                                                                  | **Examples**                                                                                                                                                                       |
 | ------------------------------------ | -------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |